Netanyahu to hold Baltic talks in first visit by an Israeli PM to Lithuania

-Benjamin Netanyahu will on Thursday become the first Israeli prime minister to visit Lithuania, where he will hold talks with the leaders of the three Baltic countries.
+Benjamin Netanyahu will on Thursday become the first Israeli prime minister to visit Lithuania, where he will hold talks with the leaders of the three Baltic countries, his office said.

 Netanyahu's trip comes as he seeks to improve ties with eastern European countries who may be more sympathetic to Israel in international bodies than other EU nations.

-He will meet the leaders of Lithuania, Latvia and Estonia together during his visit, which will last until Sunday, according to an Israeli official.
+He will meet the leaders of Lithuania, Latvia and Estonia together in Vilnius during his visit, which will last until Sunday, his office said in a statement.

+"At this summit, the four leaders will discuss cooperation between their countries," the statement said without giving further details.

 Netanyahu is constantly seeking sympathetic ears within the EU, particularly among countries that can serve as a counterweight to the criticism Israel often receives from western European nations over its occupation of Palestinian territory.